-$^{^{17}}$ As mentioned above, there are sentencing laws that guide the judge's incarceration decisions; however, there is a large scope for discretion, even within a specific crime.
-What this dimension
+&lt;sup>17As mentioned above, sentencing laws guide the judge's incarceration decisions; however, there is large scope for discretion, even within a specific crime.
+What this dimension tries to capture are the factors that cause a judge to make different incarceration decisions for criminals who have the same charges.

-Due to randomization, all judges start with a statistically identical pool of defendants.
-However, after the conviction decision is made, the pool of convicted defendants is no longer comparable across judges with different conviction thresholds.
-Defendants convicted under a lenient judge will have, on average, a stronger case against them than those convicted under a harsh judge.
-Defendants convicted under a harsh judge can face two types of judges (h^c, l^I) or (h^c, h^I) , where the first term refers to judge's conviction stringency, and the second refers to the incarceration stringency.
-Similarly, those convicted under lenient judges can also have judges of types (l^c, h^I) and (l^c, l^I) .
+Defendants convicted under a harsh judge can face two types of judges $[P_c(H), P_I(H)]$ or $[P_c(H), P_I(L)]$ , where the first term refers to the judge's conviction stringency, and the second refers to the incarceration stringency.
+Similarly, those convicted under lenient judges can also have judges of types $[P_c(L), P_I(H)]$ and $[P_c(L), P_I(H)]$ .
 Within these partitions, defendants are balanced across judges: first, because they were randomly assigned to their judge, and second, because they were selected into conviction under the same threshold.
 As a result, within partitions, there is exogenous variation in the probability of going to prison.
-For example, convicted defendants who were assigned to a (h^c, l^I) judge face a 20% chance of incarceration, whereas those assigned to a (h^c, h^I) judge face a 80% probability.
+For example, convicted defendants who were assigned to a $[P_c(H), P_I(L)]$ judge face a 30% chance of incarceration, whereas those assigned to a $[P_c(H), P_I(L)]$ judge face a 70% probability.
 Figure 4 illustrates this argument.
-This means that for 60% of defendants whose harmfulness assessment is located above the worst 20% of the population, but still in the bottom 80%, incarceration is only a function of judge assignment.
-Thus, I will be able to estimate LATE-type parameters for the defendants who fall into this range.
+This means that for 40% of defendants whose harmfulness assessment is located above the worst 30% of the population, but still in the bottom 70%, incarceration is only a function of judge assignment.
+Thus, I will be able to estimate LATE-type parameters for defendants who fall into this range.